isomerpages/ura-lkywcp/pages/case-studies/melbourne-design-excellence.md

 #### **Key issues**

 Melbourne’s urban design and architecture significantly impact the city’s appeal.
 Over the years, Melbourne has established a strong identity and reputation for innovative design, enhancing the city’s function, amenity, and attractiveness.
 As the city evolves, maintaining high design standards is crucial.
-However, challenges like a performancebased planning scheme, fragmented decision-making, and unclear planning schemes hinder private development.
+However, challenges like a performance based planning scheme, fragmented decision-making, and unclear planning schemes hinder private development.
 A lack of statewide urban design policy and inadequate resources for design excellence processes also pose obstacles.
 Addressing these challenges can improve processes and elevate design excellence as a key policy expectation in Victoria.

 #### **Objectives**